cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 ## Completed Part I of the Large Project Conversion Tutorial

-At the end of this tutorial you will have successfully created a new project folder which contains templates for creating reproducible scripts and a new manuscript folder that contains each of your manuscript sections.
+At the end of this tutorial you will have:

+1. Created a new project folder containing template files from the RepMake repository.
+2. Each section of your manuscript should be in a separate Word file.
+3. You have a combined manuscript Word document in your Build folder

+Seems like a lot of work to basically end up with what you started, but trust me, the fun is just beginning!